commercionetwork/commercionetwork/docs/x/mint/tx/close-cdp.md

   "type": "commercio/MsgCloseCdp",
   "value": {
     "signer": "<User address>",
-    "timestamp": "<Timestamp of when the CDP request was made>" }
+    "timestamp": "<Block height at which the CDP is being inserted into the chain>" }
 }
 ```